manijangde/manijangde.github.io/README.md

 ## Welcome!!

-It's the place..
-I publish anything and everything about my data science work.
+Here, I publish anything and everything about my data science work.
 Keep visiting for more interesting projects in the future..!!

 ### My Projects